mdn/content/files/en-us/web/http/headers/x-dns-prefetch-control/index.md

 {{HTTPSidebar}}{{Non-standard_header}}

-The HTTP **`X-DNS-Prefetch-Control`** {{Glossary("response header")}} controls DNS prefetching, a feature by which browsers proactively perform domain name resolution on both links that the user may choose to follow as well as URLs for items referenced by the document, including images, CSS, JavaScript, and so forth.
+The HTTP **`X-DNS-Prefetch-Control`** {{Glossary("response header")}} controls DNS prefetching, a feature by which browsers proactively perform domain name resolution on links that the user may choose to follow as well as URLs for items referenced by the document, including images, CSS, JavaScript, and so forth.

-This prefetching is performed in the background, so that the {{glossary("DNS")}} is likely to have been resolved by the time the referenced items are needed.
+The intention is that prefetching is performed in the background so that the {{glossary("DNS")}} resolution is complete by the time the referenced items are needed by the browser.
-This reduces latency when the user clicks a link.
+This reduces latency when the user clicks a link, for example.

 <table class="properties">
   <tbody>